-These are just some ideas and young people are also encouraged to develop their own projects within the general theme of Waste Minimisation.
+These are just some ideas and young people are also encouraged to develop their own projects within the theme.

 Students in the older age group are encouraged to explore and develop new concepts other than those regularly reported in the popular press.